 - General Process Guidelines at Board Level

-A list of promotional recommendations should be forwarded by the president of Northeast State to the chancellor for his/her review.
+A list of promotional recommendations should be forwarded by the President of Northeast State to the chancellor for their review.
 The chancellor’s recommendation will be forwarded to the Committee on Personnel and their recommendation forwarded to the Board.